MushrChun/mail-cop/README.md

 ```

 ## API Doc
-This project provide a RESTful endpoint for sending email
+This project provides a RESTful endpoint for sending emails

 1. The URL is [domain]:[port]/api/mails